-My life took a turn when a group of us began going out more than one night each week for dinners, clubs or lounges to socialize.
-One key bump turned into two, which turned into five, which turned into a line, which turned into several lines, which turned into a 4am zombie walk back home with a racing heart.
+My life took a turn when a group of us began going out more than one night each week for dinners, clubs and lounges to socialize.
+One key bump turned into two, which turned into five, which turned into a line, which turned into several lines, which turned into a 4am zombie walk home with a racing heart.

 These events took place probably once every couple of weeks but were interwoven with typical shorter evenings out with the same partying parameters at stake.
-Nights weren’t fun any longer unless we knew somebody had the bag, which connection could meet us for refills, and who would share party favors with us.
+Nights weren’t fun any longer unless we knew somebody had a bag, which connection could meet us for refills, and who would share party favors with us.

 “Whether it was sitting around in somebody’s living room for hours, having dinner with friends, watching a concert, or just dealing with everyday life, somebody had it, if it wasn’t in my own pocket.”

 As a business owner with over forty employees, I had always taken my work seriously, but suddenly I was suddenly caring less about it.
 Please understand that I wasn’t addicted to the point where I needed several lines each day to hit lofty peak plasma levels, but I did need my fix, whether it was a key bump, half line, or just a sniff of remaining crumbs on the countertop from a previous night.
 I knew I had an issue and knew there would be a day I would either fix it or continue this downward spiral.